-In addition to RTCA/DO-160, we support a comprehensive range of aerospace specifications including:
+In addition to RTCA DO 160, we provide a full suite of aerospace equipment testing standards, including:

 - Airbus ABD0100.1.2 (including Issue G)